p1ckzi/nanocmshell/README.md

 ## notes 📝
 the script was mainly an exercise in creating a comprehensive program for a single exploit with both readability and accessibility in mind.
 aims to handle a number of potential errors to make troubleshooting easier.
+probably unlikely to see this in the wild, but maybe useful for CTFs.

 ## credits 👍
 https://skerritt.blog/a11y/ - accessibility implementation.